machinat/sociably/website/docs/messenger-platform.md

 ));
 ```

-If you upload an attachment with `isReusable` and `attachmentAssetTag` props,
+If you upload an attachment with `reusable` and `assetTag` props,
-the `saveReusableAttachments` middleware will save the returned id.
+the `saveReusableAttachments` middleware will save the returned attachment id.
 You can reuse the saved id for the next time.

 ## Resources